 Slides from Digital Cameras

-The digital revolution is unstoppable now.
-More and more photographers (whether family snappers, serious amateurs or professionals) are moving away from silver based film and chemical processing to silicon pixels and inkjet prints.
+The digital revolution has been unstoppable.
+Most photographers (whether family snappers, serious amateurs or professionals) have moved away from silver-based film and chemical processing to silicon pixels and inkjet prints.
 Our professional studio shoots entirely digital now – for the same reasons as the amateur: economy of consumables, convenience, speed of delivery, instant proofing etc. However, there are times when a projected slide is required:

-- conferences & meetings at home and abroad where technology is not available to project digital images, or a fail-safe backup of a carousel of slides for when the high technology fails (and it does)
+- conferences & meetings at home and abroad where technology is not available to project digital images or a fail-safe backup of a carousel of slides for when the digital projection/wifi technology fails (and it does)

 - camera club competitions